If you’re considering running a promotion over the holidays, have you stopped to work out if you can actually afford it?

-The truth is, though, that you don’t have to offer an enormous discount to stand out during the holidays.
-You might not even have to offer a discount at all.
-The holiday promotion that is the best fit for your store and your customers could be as simple as free shipping, or as affordable as a few dollars off a purchase over a certain amount.
+The good news is you don’t have to offer a discount to stand out during the holidays.
+You could do something as simple as offering free shipping or as little as a few dollars off (if certain order criteria are met).

 It’s one thing to cringe at the thought of offering a few dollars off a single product — that’s hard-fought profit, we can all relate.
 But when an order rises above a single product into four or five, or above a certain dollar amount… maybe you can afford to be generous.